zplayads/API-Document-for-publishers/check_list_en.md

 - `close_playable_ads` method will be invoked when ad is closed, please close the WKWebView in `handlePlayablePageMessage:`

-> **Please confirm that whether you support install event and click event.
+> **Please confirm that whether you support install click event and close event.
 If you support these two events, please set `support_function` to 2 when you request, otherwise set 1.**

 **What's the difference for your work when you support these 2 events or not?**